nitindermohan/oak-new-docs/content/docs/contribution-guide/cli.md

 pip install -e .
 ```
 Create a new branch and create a Pull Request as usual.<br>
-Note that the final/merged CLI changes always require a CLI version increase that has to be followed up by a matching Release.<br>
+Note that the final/merged CLI changes always require a CLI version increase that has to be followed up by a matching tag.<br>

 We configured an automatic CI (GitHub Actions) to build and release these changes.<br>
 This CI will be triggered by a new tag.<br>